voedger/voedger-docs/docs/README.md

 Voedger integrates some of these components and completely hides them from developers, offering an easy way to work with data and data transformations.

-There’s no need to learn, select, and integrate these technologies.
+There's no need to learn, select, and integrate these technologies.
 With Voedger, you can focus only on what truly matters for your business.
 Voedger offers significant advantages to:

 **Business Owners**